St. Moritz

-St. Moritz lies on the southern slopes of the Albula Alps below the Piz Nair (3056 m) overlooking the flat and wide glaciated valley of the Upper Engadine and eponymous lake: Lake St. Moritz.
+St. Moritz lies on the southern slopes of the Albula Alps below the Piz Nair (3056 m) overlooking the flat and wide glaciated valley of the Upper Engadine and Lake St. Moritz.
 It hosted the Winter Olympics in 1928 and 1948.

 History

 Votive offerings, swords, and needles from the Bronze Age found at the base of the springs in St. Moritz indicate that the Celts had already discovered them.
 St. Moritz is first mentioned around 1137–39 as ad sanctum Mauricium.
 The village was named after Saint Maurice, an early Christian saint from southern Egypt said to have been martyred in the 3rd century by Maximian in Switzerland while serving as leader of the Theban Legion.

 Pilgrims traveled to Saint Mauritius, often to the church of the springs, where they drank from the blessed, bubbling waters of the Mauritius springs in the hopes of being healed.
 In 1519, the Medici pope Leo X promised full absolution to anyone making a pilgrimage to the church of the springs.
 In the 16th century, the first scientific treatises about the St. Moritz mineral springs were written.
 In 1535, Paracelsus, the great practitioner of natural remedies, spent some time in St. Moritz.